 In Singapore, child fractures happen in different parts of the body and for different reasons.
 Some of them affect the hands and this is no surprise.
 Kids have a talent for slamming their fingers in the door or smashing them in machinery.
 Other common injury areas are the wrist, elbows, shin bone, and ankles.
 They are often the result of falls and collisions during playtime.
 On that note, skull fractures are anything but rare, too.
 That’s reason enough to make for the children emergency department which is situated closest to your home.

 Pediatric Fractures in Singapore: Signs and symptoms?

-Any injury sustained in a child requires adult attention.
-If you notice that any part of the bone seems out of its normal alignment the child should be brought immediately to an emergency room.
+Any injury in children requires adult attention.
+If you notice that any part of the bone seems out of its normal alignment, the child should be brought immediately to an emergency department.
 This can occur even if there is no skin wound leading to the fracture.
-If the bones look fine and the child can move it, then ice the injured area and monitor the child.
+If the bones look fine and your little one can move it, then apply ice to the injured area for about 20 minutes.

 It is important to note that not all child fractures are visually obvious nor do fractures always result in loss of mobility.
 An X-ray is the only way to know for sure if a bone is fractured or broken.
 Often there is also significant bruising and swelling, making it harder to see if the bones have been affected.
 Generally speaking, if pain, swelling or loss of movement persists, a doctor specializing in child injuries evaluation is needed.

 As for more serious injuries, here are some symptoms to watch out for:

 - There is bleeding from the nose